movementlabsxyz/MIP/README.md

 The motivation for the role of the editor is to ensure the readability and easy access of content, until further means, such as automatic rendering becomes available.

 Currently the editors are [@apenzk](https://github.com/apenzk).

 The editor is responsible for the final review of the MIPs.
 The editor is responsible for the following:

 - Ensures a high quality of the MIPs, e.g. checking language while reviewing.
 - Removes content from the MIPs that is commented out. (<!- ->)
 - Ensures the MIP numbering is correct, the MIP has been added to [OVERVIEW.md](./OVERVIEW.md)
 - Ensures the MIP is in the correct status.
-- Ensures the authors have added themselves to [CODEOWNERS](./.github/CODEOWNERS).
+- Ensures the authors have added themselves to [CODEOWNERS](./.github/CODEOWNERS), see [Code owners](#code-owners).

 The editor is not responsible for the content.

 **Conflict resolution**: In the unlikely case, where an editor requests a change from an author that the author does not agree with and communication does not resolve the situation

 - the editor can mandate that the author implements the changes by getting 2 upvotes from reviewers on their discussion comment mentioning the changes.
 - Otherwise the author can merge without the editor requested change.